 Many cases arise involving a religious employee’s desire not to engage in or to assist others in engaging in conduct that the employee finds immoral.
 Courts have upheld an employer’s right to transfer or terminate an employee who refuses to perform tasks that are a part of their job function based on religious objections, when the employee’s religious needs involve more than de minimis costs, or threaten the safety of others.

-Overnight truck drivers who refuse to do runs with members of the opposite sex because of religious objections do not need to be accommodated, because the difficulty of ensuring same sex driving companions is an undue burden upon the employer.6 Hospital workers who refuse to participate in emergency abortion procedures because of religious objections can be transferred to other departments.7 A police officer who refuses to provide protection to an abortion clinic within his district based on his religious beliefs may be transferred.8 Transferring a counselor who refused to provide counseling services to gay and lesbian couples to another position is a legitimate accommodation, and not a discriminatory, employment action.9
+Overnight truck drivers who refuse to do runs with members of the opposite sex because of religious objections do not need to be accommodated because the difficulty of ensuring same-sex driving companions is an undue burden upon the employer.6 Hospital workers who refuse to participate in emergency abortion procedures because of religious objections can be transferred to other departments.7 A police officer who refuses to protect an abortion clinic within their district based on their religious beliefs may be transferred.8 Transferring a counselor who refused to provide counseling services to gay and lesbian couples to another position is a legitimate accommodation and not a discriminatory, employment action.9

 Employees may be reprimanded or otherwise subjected to disciplinary actions for proselytizing while at work.
 In Knight v.
 Connecticut Department of Public Health,10 the employer was allowed to reprimand two employees and otherwise limit their speech.
-The Court held that the state’s desire to offer religiously neutral service outweighed the plaintiff’s right to discuss their religious beliefs while operating as agents of the state.11 Knight and Quental were nurses in the Connecticut department of public health, and self-described born-again Christians, who proselytized to their patients.
-Knight told a same sex couple that God did not endorse homosexuality, and when the patient complained, she was suspended.
-Quental worked with patients seeking mental health care, and told them that God and prayer might alleviate their problems.
-For this behavior Quental was reprimanded; and her employer explained that while she was free to have her religious beliefs she could not promote such beliefs while at work.
+The Court held that the state’s desire to offer religiously neutral service outweighed the plaintiff’s right to discuss their religious beliefs while operating as agents of the state.11 Knight and Quental were nurses in the Connecticut department of public health and self-described born-again Christians who proselytized to their patients.
+Knight told a same-sex couple that God did not endorse homosexuality, and when the patient complained, she was suspended.
+Quental worked with patients seeking mental health care and told them that God and prayer might alleviate their problems.
+For this behavior, Quental was reprimanded; her employer explained that while she was free to have her religious beliefs, she could not promote such beliefs while at work.

 The ACLU has spoken out vociferously against a prior form of the proposed WRFA.15 An ACLU letter concerning the proposal explained that while the ACLU found the efforts to better accommodate the religious needs of employees laudable, such reform should be more narrowly tailored to prevent fringe and majority religious groups from trampling on the rights of the employer’s clients and other workers.

-The ACLU thinks a better bill could and should be proposed, which limits its application to protecting the religious freedom of employees to dress, groom, and observe holy days in accordance with their faith.
+The ACLU thinks a better bill could and should be proposed, which limits its application to protecting the religious freedom of employees to dress, groom, and observe holy days per their faith.
 To this end, the ACLU recently praised the passage of a state-based WRFA in Pennsylvania.
-Using the Pennsylvania WRFA, the ACLU represented, and obtained an injunction allowing a Muslim man to continue in his work as a firefighter while wearing a beard in accordance with his religious beliefs.19
+Using the Pennsylvania WRFA, the ACLU represented and obtained an injunction allowing a Muslim man to continue his work as a firefighter while wearing a beard in accordance with his religious beliefs.19

 In general, New York state law requires a greater effort to accommodate an employee’s religious needs than does federal law.
-However, if Congress should pass a Workplace Religious Freedom Act, religious employees may find that they are afforded greater protections under federal law.
+However, if Congress should pass a Workplace Religious Freedom Act, religious employees may find that they are afforded greater protections under federal law against religious discrimination.

 1 This article was prepared with the capable assistance of my law clerk, Mychii Snape.